• Skip to primary navigation

 • A medium/large metal bowl.
 I’ve successfully made this recipe in a glass bowl, but a metal bowl that you’ve chilled in the freezer for ten minutes is best, and will get you to fluffy cream fastest.

 • An electric mixer or stand mixer.
-Yes, my whipped cream recipe can be made by hand with a whisk, but it takes a long time and a heck of an arm workout.
+Yes, this recipe can be made by hand with a whisk, but it takes a long time and a heck of an arm workout.

 How to Make Whipped Cream